N3V044/N3V044/README.md

 # Nevo Ben Ami

-Cybersecurity Analyst focused on detection, monitoring, and practical security projects.
+Cybersecurity Analyst building hands-on detection, monitoring, and SOC-style security solutions.

 ## About Me
 Information Systems Engineering graduate with a Cyber Security specialization and 3+ years of experience in security monitoring, alert analysis, and technical operations.